 This section includes scientific sessions.
-Several organizations or special groups are having receptions or other social events.
+Several organizations (including some listed below) or special groups are having receptions or other social events.
 Please see Social Events for those details.

 This two-day program on Friday and Saturday will include sessions of contributed papers as well as Invited Addresses by Douglas Cenzer, University of Florida, Natasha Dobrinen, University of Denver, Sergey Goncharov, Novosibirsk State University, John Krueger, University of North Texas, Michael C. Laskowski, University of Maryland, Jana Marikova, Western Illinois University and David Marker, University of Illinois at Chicago.